 A European Technical Approval can be granted when any of the following conditions apply:

 - No relevant Harmonised Standards for the product exist.

 - No mandate for such a Standard has been given by the European Commission.

 - The European Commission considers that a Standard cannot be developed yet.

 - A product deviates significantly from the relevant Harmonised Standards

-In conjunction with an Attestation of Conformity (which is intended to ensure that the product specification set out in an ETA is maintained by the manufacturer), ETA's allow manufacturers to place a CE mark on their products.
+In conjunction with the Assessment and Verification of Constancy of Performance (which is intended to ensure that the product specification set out in the harmonised technical specifications and the European Technical Approval is maintained by the manufacturer), European Technical Approval's allow manufacturers to place a CE mark on their products.

 Warrington Certification is an active member within Europe in the development of Harmonised EN Standards and European Technical Approval documents for a wide range of products, such as Doors, Windows, Glass, Fire Stopping products, Hardware to name a few.